 There are great tools for making music on your own.
-But if you search pre-made music, I only have one website, which I used so far (besides stuff from the Humble Bundle).
+But if you want pre-made music, I only have one website, which I used so far (besides stuff from the Humble Bundle).

 On Melody Loops, you find royalty-free music loops.
 There are many different filters, by which you can narrow down the style you are searching for.

 Beside royalty free music you can find other useful stuff for free on Incompetech.

 Open Music Archive (!)

 You can find one or anther useful music on Openmusicarchive.
 A lot of them are Public Domain, so that is great.

 If you need textures for your materials, there is also a site, where you can download a couple of textures for free every day.
 If you need more and fast, you can buy them too.

 Icons are pretty much always needed, not only for games but also for apps, websites, etc.

 Not free, but a really great site if you need icons.
 They have a montly subscription, but you can cancel it at any time.